valeriocos/jbrex/README.md

 Output
 ===================
-in the selected project you will find:
+In the selected project you will find:

--the model of the project and its version containing the business rule annotations
+-The model of the project and its version containing the business rule annotations

--a new project called "the-name-of-your-project"_annotated will be created in the workspace.
+-A new project called "the-name-of-your-project"_annotated will be created in the workspace.
 It will contain:

--the Java files of your project annotated with business rule information,
+-The Java files of your project annotated with business rule information,

--a text file called rules.txt that contains the rules identified
+-A text file called rules.txt that contains the rules identified

--two graph files that show the connections between the rules (ruleConnectionGraph) and the connections between the parts composing the rules (rulePartConnectionGraph)
+-Two graph files that show the connections between the rules (ruleConnectionGraph) and the connections between the parts composing the rules (rulePartConnectionGraph)

--a file (.*_br.xmi) containing the model representing the identified rules
+-A file (.*_br.xmi) containing the model representing the identified rules

--several files .*(_graphml|_trace|_portland).xmi containing the models used to generated the graph artifacts
+-Several files .*(_graphml|_trace|_portland).xmi containing the models used to generated the graph artifacts

 How to interpret the annotations
 ================================